Weber State Wildcats football: Retired numbers

 Jamie Martin led the NCAA Division I-AA in passing (336.4 yards per game) and total offense (337.6 yards per game) in 1990.
 He was named to the First-team All-Big Sky Conference.

 Martin followed his strong sophomore campaign with a spectacular junior year in 1991.
 He completed 310 of 500 passes for 4,125 yards and 35 touchdowns.
 He again led the Division I-AA in passing (375.0 yards per game) and total offense (394.3 yards per game).
 Martin set Division I-AA records for pass completions (47), passing yards (624), and total offense yards (643) in a game against Idaho State.
 Martin was named First-team All-American and was awarded the Walter Payton Award, given annually to the top Division I-AA player in the nation.

 In his senior season in 1992, he led the Big Sky in passing (291.5 yards per game) and earned Third-team All-American honors.
 Martin finished his career as the all-time leader in passing (12,207 yards) and total offense (12,287 yards) in the history of Division I-AA football.
 His 87 career touchdown passes were a Big Sky record.
 He played in the 1993 East–West Shrine Game and the Hula Bowl.

 Rivalries

+Idaho State

+Idaho State University, residing in Pocatello, Idaho, is the closest conference member to Weber State, the driving distance between the two campuses being about 130 miles.
+The teams first competed in October 1962, and have played each other annually since becoming charter members of the Big Sky Conference in July 1963.
+Weber State leads the series 49-17 (.743).

+In the 2024 season, the Train Bell Trophy, a rivalry trophy between the two schools, was reintroduced, having not been used since the 1970s.
+Idaho State defeated Weber State in Ogden to gain possession of the trophy, the first time the Wildcats have lost against the Bengals at home since 1984.

 Northern Arizona

-Weber State trails in the series against Northern Arizona 28-29 through the 2024 fall season.
-Has a 1-2 record for the trophy with the last meeting falling in Flagstaff 27-6.
+Weber State first played Northern Arizona in the 1964 season, and have played them annually since then, with the exception of the 2017 season.
+The series is tied 29-29 (.500) through the 2025 fall season.

+Southern Utah

+Between 1984 and 2011, Weber State played Southern Utah 17 times, winning all but three times.
+In the 2011 season, Southern Utah officially joined the Big Sky Conference, making the rivalry game annual.
+In 2021, Southern Utah vacated the Big Sky Conference for the Western Athletic Conference, who had recently reinstated football as a sport, and the two schools have not played against each other since then.
+However, Southern Utah, along with Utah Tech, will be joining the Big Sky Conference in the 2026 season, renewing the rivalry.
+Weber State leads the series 21-8 (.724).